-As the weather gets gray and cold, and the summer sense of excitement melts away, you get up in the dim dark mornings and return in even darker evenings.
+As the weather gets grey and cold, and the summer sense of excitement melts away, you get up in the dim dark mornings and return in even darker evenings.
 And it's all making you feel downright blah, maybe even teetering on depressed.
 It’s the wintertime blues!

 The mood doesn't necessarily mean you're sad or down, you're just lacking in the push that all people need to get through the day.
-Exposure to light, morning light in particular, is what makes the difference to mood, say psychiatrists and chronobiologists - scientists who study organisms' internal rhythms.
+Exposure to light, morning light, in particular, is what makes the difference to mood, say psychiatrists and chronobiologists - scientists who study organisms' internal rhythms.

 How the lack of light may give you wintertime blues is explained by Michael Terman, Ph.D., a professor of clinical psychology at Columbia University and the coauthor of Reset Your Inner Clock.

 Every morning when sunlight shines through your eyelids, it activates the millions of light-receptor cells in your retinas.
 Among them are a special kind called intrinsically photosensitive retinal ganglion cells, or ipRGCs.
-These help set off a neurochemical shower that gives your brain a morning jerk.
+This help set off a neurochemical shower that gives your brain a morning jerk.

-Impulses by your ipRGCs are shot up a tract to the brain's suprachiasmatic nuclei (SCN)—your circadian clock.
+Impulses by your ipRGCs have shot up a tract to the brain's suprachiasmatic nuclei (SCN)—your circadian clock.
 The production of the sleep hormone melatonin is switched off by the SCN.
 Meanwhile, some impulses follow a different path and trigger the production of hormones that signal alertness.

 Dreary winter mornings don’t let your light-driven alarm to sound until hours after you've crawled out of bed.
 And even when the weakened signal does arrive, it can take just as long for the melatonin to disperse.
 The result: You sleepwalk through your morning and probably spill your coffee.